 Max altitude: 4320 m

-Mode of Travel: Drive/Flight: Pokhara/ Flight Jomsom
+Mode of Travel: Drive/Flight: Pokhara/ Flight Jomsom.

-The track descends below the blue, grey and red cliffs across the valley to a steel bridge across the Tangmar Chu.
+The track descends below the blue, grey, and red cliffs across the valley to a steel bridge across the Tangmar Chu.
 Then climb to a plateau and passes the longest and most spectacular Mani walls in Nepal.
-From the end of the wall the trail heads east to the village of Charang (Tsarang) with a maze of fields, willow trees and houses separated by stone walls at the top of the Charang Chu canyon.
-At the eastern end of the village, are huge Dzong [fortress] and a red Gompa which houses an excellent collection of statues and Thankas as well as many large paintings of seated Buddha’s.
+From the end of the wall, the trail heads east to the village of Charang (Tsarang) with a maze of fields, willow trees, and houses separated by stone walls at the top of the Charang Chu canyon.
+At the eastern end of the village are huge Dzong [fortress] and a red Gompa, which houses an excellent collection of statues and Thankas as well as many large paintings of seated Buddha’s.

 The trail descends about 125m from Charang, crosses the Tsarang Chu and follows the track to a cairn on a ridge opposite the village at 3580m, then enters the Tholung village.
 Then the trail further ascends gently to the 3,850m windy pass of Lo, from where you can see the Lo-Manthang Valley (3700m), views of the walled city appear magnificent with its hills on the Tibetan Border.
 A short descent leads onto the plain of Aspiration and then the trail crosses a stream and climbs up onto the plateau of Lo-Manthang.

 Next, an ancient and enormous Thanka three stories high was unrolled down the entire south wall of the square.
-The Thanka portrayed Padma Sambhava or (Guru Rimpoche) who brought this ceremony to Tibet in the 8th century.”
+The Thanka portrayed Padma Sambhava or (Guru Rimpoche), who brought this ceremony to Tibet in the 8th century.”

 We will mostly walk along the bank of Kali Gandaki River with the views of natural vegetation and apple orchards to Kagbeni.
 Spend the night enjoying the ancient and uniqueness of the Kagbeni village.

 Take a flight or drive by tourist bus/Private car to Kathmandu.
-At the evening you can have your last night in Nepal enjoying the Nepali cultural dinner show, taking some beautiful snaps and making up your mind for the returning journey.
-You can have a greetings exchanging among friends and with all Nepalese people.
+In the evening, you can have your last night in Nepal, enjoying the Nepali cultural dinner show, taking some beautiful snaps, and making up your mind for the returning journey.
+You can have greetings exchanging among friends and with all Nepalese people.